Transitioning from a Product Designer Role into DesignOps

 - Communication strategy: DesignOps leaders ensure design teams communicate effectively among themselves and across the organization.
 They also create systems for storing and sharing data to be accessible to everyone.

 - Onboarding: Hiring new employees and providing the orientation and training to ensure they integrate with the team.
+Read our eBook on the topic of managing the team: DesignOps: How We Work Together

 - Culture: Organizing team-building activities to instill company culture and individual development.